csev/py4e/book3/README.md

 Python for Everybody
 --------------------

-These \*.mkd files are now the master files for the book (i.e.
-I will not run the conversion any more).

 To produce the PDF of the book, you will need to install LaTeX on your system.
 For Debian-derived (Ubuntu, Mint, etc.) Linux: